astramieri/oracle-analytics/docs/analytics_products.md

 Oracle Analytics Server supports **hybrid cloud configurations**.

-For any **regulatory requirements**, if you cannot migrate your data outside your customer data center, then Oracle Analytics Server provides you with a hybrid Cloud support, where you can deploy your Oracle Analytics Server on the Cloud version.
+For any **regulatory requirements**, if you cannot migrate your data outside your customer data center, then Oracle Analytics Server provides you with a hybrid cloud support, where you can deploy your Oracle Analytics Server on the cloud version.
 You can still have your data available or residing on-premises in your customer data center and you can still generate insights out of it.

 ## Oracle Analytics Cloud vs Oracle Analytics Server